viilu/qpdf/README.md

 # qpdf

-This repository contains a compiled version of qpdf.
+This repository contains a compiled version of qpdf (11.7.0).

 https://github.com/qpdf/qpdf